Prerequisites

 Add the transport configuration:

-dkim_private_key = /path/to/dkim/private/${dkim_domain}
+dkim_private_key

-Update the dkim_private_key path to match your DKIM key location.
+path to match your DKIM key location.4

 Configure Router